Guide to Skiing From Eugene

 If you are looking for tubing or sledding, check out Salt Creek Sno-Park instead.

 Please note that Willamette Pass Resort does not accept cash, American Express or personal checks.
 Back packs are not allowed on the lifts but at this time the lodge is open subject to pandemic protocols.

 Hoodoo Ski Area is 90 minutes east along Highway 126 through the McKenzie River region.
 Stay in a riverfront lodge or cabin to be closer to the action.
 Stop for lunch at the Obsidian Grill or Takoda's restaurant.
 And to defrost after a day on the slopes, soak in the hot springs at either the mineral spring-fed swimming pool at Belknap Hot Springs or the natural multi-tiered pools at Terwilliger.

-The Hoodoo lodge sits at 4,668 feet with five lifts whisking skiers to 34 runs, forty percent rated as "expert".
+The Hoodoo lodge sits at 4,668 feet (1.4 km) with five lifts whisking skiers to 34 runs, forty percent rated as "expert".
 The summit is at Oregon's Santiam Pass with plenty of wide open slopes across the gentle rounded butte and miles of Nordic tracks.
-Along with their 800 acres of terrain, Hoodoo's more extensive ski resort offers an autobahn tubing park – one of the largest tubing parks in the West.
+Along with their 800 acres (323 ha) of terrain, Hoodoo's more extensive ski resort offers an autobahn tubing park – one of the largest tubing parks in the West.

 The lodge cafeteria and bar offers basic hot food and drinks.
 Hoodoo also offers ski school or daycare.
 Rent your gear on the mountain or shop their ski store.